grafana/plugin-tools/docusaurus/docs/introduction/plugin-types-usage.md

 - **Data-source plugin** - a connection to a new database or other source of data.
 - **App plugin** - an integrated out-of-the-box experience.

-Plugin development is not supported by the Grafana support team.
-For help, reach out to the [Community forums](https://community.grafana.com/c/plugin-development/30).
+Refer to [Get started](../get-started/get-started.mdx) for instructions on how to quickly scaffold [each type](../get-started/prompts-cli.md#what-type-of-plugin-would-you-like) of plugin.

 :::note

-Refer to [Get started](../get-started/get-started.mdx) for instructions on how to quickly scaffold [each type](../get-started/prompts-cli.md#what-type-of-plugin-would-you-like) of plugin.
+Don't open support tickets for topics related to plugin development.
+For help with plugin development, reach out to the [Community forums](https://community.grafana.com/c/plugin-development/30).

 :::
 ## Panel (visualization) plugins